wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 3.1.1 =
+Adding cache variable to store the plugin list so it is only created once per page load instead of every time the active_plugins option is retrieved.

 = 3.1 =
 Adding the ability to target specific browsers.
 Useful for loading specific plugins for mobile browsers.